-A drain tile, French Drain, perimeter tile drain, and weeping tile are all names for a system that collects and removes water from beneath or around your foundation.
-Inserting a drain tile is a common solution for basements with water seepage problems.
-Using a perforated pipe, the drain tile is immersed into the ground and surrounded by stone, allowing the water to flow safely toward your sump pump.
+A properly installed and maintained basement drainage system removes water before it has a chance to rise above the level of the basement floor.
+Drain tile, French Drain, perimeter tile drain, and weeping tile are all names for a drainage system that collects and removes water from beneath or around your foundation.
+Installing a drain tile system is a common solution for basements or crawl spaces with water seepage problems.

-Whether your system is being installed during new home construction or years after the house has settled, our expert team will help determine the right drain tile installation for your home.
-When installing a drain tile, we will remove 12 inches of concrete away from the wall.
-Then our team will properly lay the drain tile to ensure water removal, and conclude by safely enclosing the area.
+Whether your drainage system is being installed during new home construction or years after the house has settled, our expert team will help determine the drain tile system that is right for your home's unique needs.

 Your home is one of your largest financial investments, and we’re here to help maintain its value.
-Call Atlas Restoration today to learn how a professionally installed drain tile system can help protect your Chicagoland home.
+Call Atlas Restoration today to learn how a professionally installed Hydraway drainage system can help protect your Chicagoland home.